BAMWelDX/weldx/README.md

 rich [Jupyter notebook tutorials](https://weldx.readthedocs.io/en/stable/tutorials.html) about the handling of the basic workflows.

-All involved physical quantities used in weldX (lengths, angles, voltages, currents, etc.) should be attached with a unit to ensure automatic conversion and correct mathematical handling.
+All involved physical quantities used in `weldx` (lengths, angles, voltages, currents, etc.) should be attached with a unit to ensure automatic conversion and correct mathematical handling.
 Units are being used in all standard features of WelDX and are also archived in the ASDF files.
 This is implemented by the popular Python library [Pint](https://pint.readthedocs.io/en/stable/), which flawlessly handles the creation and conversion of units and